stackhpc/docker-mlnx-ufm/README.rst

 By default, the built image will be tagged as ``mlnx-ufm:latest``.
 To use a different tag, set ``$UFM_IMAGE_TAG``.

+The image uses a centos/systemd:latest base container image.
+If this does not match the kernel running on the host, the build will fail.
+In this case, you can configure Yum to use the CentOS Vault repositories for an older version.
+To do this, set ``$CENTOS_VERSION`` to the required version, e.g. ``7.6.1810``.

 Run the ``build.sh`` script to build a Docker image.